DrOncogene/hmis-alx-project/README.md

-# HOSPITAL MANAGEMENT SOFTWARE PROJECT
+# HOSPITAL MANAGEMENT SOFTWARE (HMIS) PROJECT

 MVP Specifications available at [Google Document](https://docs.google.com/document/d/1sZ9LaJosq4_ykBt08-fWQ58337GblLefScGzUmMjH0U/edit#heading=h.z6ne0og04bp5)
 Sample project to be deployed to (yet to be determined)

-## OVERVIEW
+## Overview
 Portfolio project done as part of the [ALX SE](www.alxafrica.com) foundation programme.

-The software, in the long term, is aimed a near total management of a hospital's activity ranging from patient consultation and nursing activities to pharmacy drug management.
+The software, in the long term, is aimed at near total management of a hospital's activity ranging from patient consultation and nursing activities to pharmacy drug management.

 Technologies used in this project includes: